majjihari/bash/README.md

     ```bash
     ZInstall_js9_full
     ```
+    This might take a while!
+Don't panic!
+Wait.
  - To get an AYS docker (core + lib + prefab + ays with all their dependencies)
     ```bash
     ZInstall_ays9